vuoro/pelimanni/README.md

 [2, 4, 5, 2, v0, e, e, e];
 ```

-Now that you've got some sequences, you can pair them up with instruments into tracks.
+Now that you've got some sequences, you can pair them up with instrument presets into tracks.

 ```js
 const alternate = true;